bwp91/homebridge-ewelink-beta/README.md

 To switch between the different versions you can use Homebridge Config UI X to uninstall and reinstall the other.
 The configuration is exactly the same for both.
 Or, simply run these commands in the Homebridge terminal and then restart Homebridge.
 I keep the version numbers synchronised so if both packages have the same version then they are identical at that point in time.

+> Please note these commands will only work in Homebridge.
+They will **not** work in HOOBS.

 #### Beta Version (homebridge-ewelink-beta)
 To change to the beta version:
 ```bash